studentmediene/RadioRevolt-API/README.md

 1. Attach to the container's bash shell:`docker exec -i -t radiorevolt-api  /bin/bash`
 2. The run `npm run load` from there.
 3. Type `exit` to leave the shell.

+In case you need to reset your database, do the following:

+1. `docker-compose down` to stop the services.
+2. `docker rmi postgres` to remove your Postgres-image.
+3. `docker-compose up` to pull a new image and spin everything up again.

 ## API